 How can I change my registered agent in Nebraska?

 Nebraska keeps the process of changing your registered agent as simple as possible.
 All you have to do is download the Statement of Change of Designated Office, Registered Agent, and/or Registered Agent’s Address form, fill it out, and submit it.
 You can also file it online.
 The filing fee is $25 for online documents or $30 for mail-order filings.
 For more information on how to change your registered agent in Nebraska, look here.

 How does the Nebraska registered agent resignation process work?

-If your registered agent chooses to resign and no longer serve as your agent, they will pay $30 to submit the Statement of Resignation.
+If your registered agent chooses to resign and no longer serves as your agent, they will pay $30 to submit the Statement of Resignation.
 This procedure is pretty simple, but it gives your business and the Secretary of State notice that the agent is changing.
-As soon as your agent notifies you of their resignation, you should find a replacement so there is no lapse in your registered agent coverage.
+As soon as your agent notifies you of their resignation, you should find a replacement, so there is no lapse in your registered agent coverage.

 How much does it cost to change my Nebraska registered agent?

 The expense you’ll pay for the Statement of Change form depends on how you file it.
 If timing and budget are your priority, you’ll definitely want to file online because that keeps the price at just $25.
 Filing by mail isn’t terribly expensive, though; it’ll cost you just $5 extra.

 What are my options if I don’t want to hire a Nebraska registered agent service?